 There are no valuation differences between IFRS and Solvency II for derivatives at fair value as fair value generally equals market value.
-There are also no presentation differences.
+The presentation differences for derivatives amounted to EUR -76 thousand as at 31 December 2024, related to the presentation of accrued interest.